pombredanne/https-github.com-z88dk-z88dk.wiki-/Classic--Pragmas.md

 `-pragma-define:CRT_ENABLE_COMMANDLINE=0`

 Disables gathering argc and argv for main on that targets that support command line arguments.
-When this pragma is supplied, argc and argv are garbage and should not be used.
+When this pragma is supplied, argc=0 and argv=NULL are supplied to the main function.

 `-pragma-define:CRT_COMMANDLINE_REDIRECTION=0`